pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 $ pip install h5py
 ~~~

-First, download the data set from Kaggle and then use the following DDL and DML to load the data into Greenplum - you may consider using the single node sandbox from [Pivotal Network](http://greenplum.org/#download):
+Then use the following DDL and DML to load the data into Greenplum - you may consider using the single node sandbox from [Pivotal Network](http://greenplum.org/#download):

 ~~~
-CREATE TABLE credit_card
+CREATE TABLE credit_card(
-(
-    Time NUMERIC, -- how many times this card has been used V1 NUMERIC, -- first principal component
+    Time NUMERIC, -- seconds elapsed between each transaction V1 NUMERIC, -- first principal component
     V2 NUMERIC, -- second principal component
     V3 NUMERIC, -- third principal component